-How it’s different from other router distributions and platforms?
+How is VyOS different from any other router distributions and platform?

-- More than just a firewall and VPN, VyOS includes extended routing capabilities like OSPFv2, OSPFv3, BGP, VRRP, and extensive route policy mapping and filtering.
+- It’s more than just a firewall and VPN, VyOS includes extended routing capabilities like OSPFv2, OSPFv3, BGP, VRRP, and extensive route policy mapping and filtering

 - Unified command line interface in the style of hardware routers.

 - Community driven.
-Patches are welcome and all code, bugs, and nightly builds are public.
+Patches are welcome and all code, bugs, and nightly builds are publicly accessible